 In random order, here are some questions that have been asked about the Town of Shutesbury Recycling and Solid Waste program.
 Please first read through for any questions that you may have, and if you can't find the answer, email your question to the Recycling Coordinator at Recycling -at- Shutesbury.org.

-- Where do I get a supply of the yellow Town of Shutesbury bags?
+- Where do I get a supply of the yellow or purple Town of Shutesbury bags?

 - What if I need more than 50 bags for the year?